Republican Tommy Tuberville defeats Sen. Doug Jones in Alabama

 Jones was considered a longshot in the race against Tuberville

-Republican Tommy Tuberville defeated Democratic Sen. Doug Jones in Alabama -- marking the only Republican flip of a Democratic-held Senate seat in the general election, Fox News projects.
+Republican Tommy Tuberville defeated Democratic Sen. Doug Jones in Alabama on Tuesday -- marking the only GOP flip of a Democratic-held Senate seat in the general election, Fox News projected.

-Tuberville's victory will allow Republicans the chance to regain control in the Yellowhammer State, where Jones pulled off a rare 2017 special election win in the Trump stronghold.
+Tuberville's victory meant Republicans would regain a seat they lost in the reliably red state in 2017, when Jones pulled off a special election victory in the Trump stronghold.

-Jones, who was Alabama’s first Democratic U.S. Senator in more than two decades, was considered a longshot in the race against Tuberville, a former Auburn University football coach endorsed by President Trump.
+Jones, who was Alabama’s first Democratic U.S. senator in more than two decades, was considered a long shot against Tuberville, a former Auburn University football coach endorsed by President Trump.

-A win for Jones would have determined whether Democrats could make inroads in the Deep South and if Jones' 2017 special election win was a fluke driven by the fact that the GOP nominee, Roy Moore, faced a litany of sexual misconduct allegations.
+A repeat win for Jones would have suggested that Democrats could make inroads in the Deep South.
+Instead, his defeat gave creedence to the view that Jones' 2017 win was a fluke driven by the troubled candidacy of then-GOP nominee Roy Moore, who faced a litany of sexual misconduct allegations.

 CLICK HERE TO SEE FOX NEWS' LIVE PROBABILITY DIALS

-Tuberville, who positioned himself as a political outsider, had harnessed Trump's endorsement to block former Trump Attorney General Jeff Sessions' bid to reclaim his seat.
+Tuberville, who positioned himself as a political outsider, had harnessed Trump's endorsement to block former U.S. Attorney General Jeff Sessions' bid to reclaim a seat that he held before accepting an appointment from Trump -- with whom Sessions later had a falling out over his recusal from the Russia investigation.

-"I'm going to stand with President Trump to finish the border wall, cut your taxes, and protect life," Tuberville said.
+"I'm going to stand with President Trump to finish the border wall, cut your taxes, and protect life," Tuberville told voters.
 During the campaign, he framed Jones as a “devoted liberal who embraces the D.C. swamp."

 CONTROL OF THE WHITE HOUSE AND CONGRESS HANGING IN THE BALANCE, AS MILLIONS OF AMERICANS CAST BALLOTS

-After beating Sessions in the Republican primary runoff in Alabama, Trump tweeted: “Tuberville WON big against Jeff Sessions.
+After Tuberville defeated Sessions in a Republican primary runoff, Trump tweeted: “Tuberville WON big against Jeff Sessions.
 Will be a GREAT Senator for the incredible people of Alabama.”

 Trump also derided Jones as “a terrible Senator” and a “Super Liberal puppet for Schumer & Pelosi.”

-While Jones held a 4-to-1 spending advantage, Tuberville largely avoiding campaigning, making only a few public appearances, and refused to debate Jones.
+While Jones held a 4-to-1 spending advantage, Tuberville largely avoided campaigning, making only a few public appearances, and refused to debate Jones.

 CLICK HERE TO INTERACT WITH FOX NEWS VOTER ANALYSIS

-When asked during the campaign what issues drove him in the general election, Tuberville said the need to bring back jobs.
+When asked during the campaign what issues drove him in the general election, Tuberville said there was a need to bring back jobs.

 “We’ve sold our country out to China and foreign countries,” Tuberville said.
 “We’ve sent everything out.
 We don’t have the small manufacturing jobs in this country, in the small communities.”